agomezmartin/internationalization/assets/python/resourceBundle/README.md

-# HOW TO...
-ResourceBundle in Python
+# HOW TO: ResourceBundle in Python

 This module has been created in a Java-like fashion to mirror its counterpart Java **Class** ["PropertyResourceBundle"](https://docs.oracle.com/en/java/javase/20/docs/api/java.base/java/util/PropertyResourceBundle.html).
 ## 1. Install ResourceBundle in your project